AgoraIO/agora_doc_source/en-US/markdown/rte-sdk-legacy-api/multiple_channel_android.md

 ## Implementation

-To implement the multi-channel function, refer to the following steps.
+To implement the multi-channel functionality, do the following:

-1. In your Agora project, define an `RtcConnection` object in the file used to manage the multi-channel function.
+1. In your Agora project, define an `RtcConnection` object in the main file.

    ```java
    private RtcConnection rtcConnection2 = new RtcConnection();